kestra-io/docs/content/docs/15.how-to-guides/keycloak.md

 ![alt text](/docs/how-to-guides/clientSecret.png)

-Don't forget to set a default role in your Kestra configuration to allow new users to connect properly.
+Don't forget to set a default role in your Kestra configuration to streamline the process of adding new users.

 ```
 kestra: